 ALSO READIndia needs to recognize import demand: Report on Singapore trade pact India to initiate free trade talks with Georgia Modi, Turnbull yet to make any headway on free trade pact: Australian media Erdogan's India visit: Ankara may push India on free trade agreement talks Australian PM Malcolm Turnbull's visit to India to boost free trade talks

+The trade gap is highly in favour of the EFTA group.
+Under an FTA, trading partners give market access to each other with a view to promoting bilateral trade in goods and services, besides investments.
 India is negotiating similar pacts with several other countries, including Australia, New Zealand, Israel and Canada.
 It has implemented FTAs with Singapore, South Korea, Japan and Asean, among others.